Healthy living

 By contrast, illicit cannabis is usually smoked.
 Smoking is a harmful way of using cannabis.
 People who smoke cannabis frequently develop the same breathing problems as people to smoke tobacco, such as cough, wheezing, excessive sputum and chronic bronchitis.

-These differences mean cannabis sourced through illicit channels cannot be described as ‘medicinal cannabis’.
+Cannabis sourced through illicit channels cannot be described as ‘medicinal cannabis’.

 Benefits of medicinal cannabis